thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

 *   **Navigation:**
     *   A `Header` component has been created and added to `src/pages/index.js` with navigation links.
     *   The navigation links point to the different sections of the landing page.
-    *   Consider implementing a sticky header for easy navigation access on all pages.
-(This is a manual step for the user).
 *   **Hero Section:**
     *   Implement a high-quality background image of a technician repairing a laptop.
 (This is a manual step for the user).
     *   Ensure the headline and CTA are the most prominent elements.
     *   The "Request a Repair" button now scrolls smoothly to the repair form section.
 *   **Our Services Section:**
-    *   Use clear and recognizable icons for each service.
-(This is a manual step for the user).
+    *   Clear and recognizable icons (💻, 🦠, 💾, ⚙️) are now used for each service.
     *   Provide concise service descriptions.
     *   Consider using a grid or card layout.
     *   Implement subtle hover effects on service cards to reveal more details.
 (This is a manual step for the user).